 CAUTION: The varnish is still fragile and will not appreciate shocks and scratches.

-This finish requires careful use, and is not recommended for public places.
+This finish requires careful use and is not recommended for intensive use.

 Use a damp and possibly soapy sponge, rinse then dry carefully with a soft cloth.